Heartland rock: Peak

 The genre reached its commercial peak with Springsteen's Born in the U.S.A. in 1984.
-The 1980s saw the arrival of new artists such as John Mellencamp, Bruce Hornsby & the Range, Iron City Houserockers, John Hiatt, Lucinda Williams, and BoDeans.
-A number of roots music and country music artists like Steve Earle, The Tractors, The Hot Club of Cowtown, and Joe Ely also became associated with the genre.
+The 1980s saw the arrival of new artists such as John Mellencamp, Bruce Hornsby and the Range, Iron City Houserockers, John Hiatt, Lucinda Williams, and BoDeans.
+A number of roots music and country music artists like Steve Earle, the Tractors, the Hot Club of Cowtown, and Joe Ely also became associated with the genre.

 The first significant female artist in the genre was Melissa Etheridge, whose self-titled debut album issued in 1988 drew critical comparisons with Springsteen and Mellencamp.

 Decline

 In the 1990s, many artists who would have been heartland rockers in the 1980s chose to pursue the recently emerged genre of Americana, and heartland rock dwindled to a few stalwart artists.